What Is Risk Assessment in SMS

 Assign Probability and Severity, and Document

-To assess safety issues in SMS programs, you simply need to document a Probability/Severity of the issue.
-You will do this initially, on issue closure, on issue review, and perhaps during the issue management process (between initial/closing assessments).
+To assess safety issues in SMS programs, you will simply document the risk index (composite of Probability/Severity) of the issue.
+You will do this during an initial assessment, on issue closure, on issue review, and perhaps as new information comes in requiring a re-assessment during the risk management process (between initial/closing assessments).
+Essential data elements to document include:

-With your facts you acquired during the analysis process, first review each level of severity and decide which severity level markers best match your current issue.
+With information acquired during the risk analysis process, first review each level of severity and decide which severity level's description best matches your current issue.
+Consider the worst, credible scenarios as you evaluate risk.
 Then repeat the process for probability.

-Now you have your assessment.
-Make sure these numbers are stored in an easy to find place, where you can perform data mining.
-Having a pool of documented risk assessments are extremely valuable for monitoring SMS performance.
+Now you have your composite risk index.
+Make sure the evaluated risk index is stored in an easy to find place, where you can generate reports or perform data mining at a later stage.
+Having a database of documented risk assessments is extremely valuable for monitoring SMS performance.

-To see a top quality process for performing risk assessments, and all of the data mining and performance monitoring you can do with risk assessments, see the following demo videos:
+To see a user-friendly, sustainable process for performing risk assessments, and all of the data mining and performance monitoring you can do with risk assessments, see the following demo videos: